devbisme/myhdlpeek/README.rst

 You can also select which signals are shown, set the beginning and ending times of the display, and set other options.

-Here are some examples of Jupyter notebooks using myhdlpeek:
+Below are some examples of Jupyter notebooks using myhdlpeek.
+Unfortunately, Github doesn't render the waveform displays so you'll have to download and run the notebooks locally to see what myhdlpeek can do.

 * `Simple multiplexer.   <https://github.com/xesscorp/myhdlpeek/blob/master/examples/peeker_simple_mux.ipynb>`_
 * `Hierarchical adder.   <https://github.com/xesscorp/myhdlpeek/blob/master/examples/peeker_hier_add.ipynb>`_